sujoy-kr/photo-editor-backend/README.md

 ### Things That Don’t Work

--   **WebSocket Requests**: WebSocket connections are not functioning through Nginx or the API Gateway.
+-   **WebSocket Requests Through Gateway**: WebSocket connections are not functioning through Nginx or the API Gateway.
 They only work when connecting directly to the Image Service host (e.g., `ws://localhost:4000`).